MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/quest-deployment.md

 ## Testing Methods

+There are two methods for testing MRTK3 Projects on Quest

 1. Quest Link for fast iteration and testing

     2. Runs in editor, requiring no build and deploy